srl-ethz/hydra-documentation/docs/source/bom/overview.rst

 Ethernet Cable (optional)   1
 =========================== =========

 To connect the electronics you will need the following lengths of cables.
-The first table shows the langths for different types of cables.
+The first table shows the lengths for different types of cables.
 The second tables shows the lengths for different color cables (Stepper cable = back, red, blue, green; Fan cable = black, red; Thermistor cable = white, white; Limit Switch cable = black, red, white; Heater cable = orange, orange; 24V cable = red(24V), black(24V)).
-The number in brackets represents the needed length incase the stepper cables were not purchased with the RatRig kit.
+The number in brackets represents the needed length in case the stepper cables were not purchased with the RatRig kit.

 ========================= ====================